keyonvafa/indigo/_drafts/2017-01-04-gp-tutorial.md

 Thus, we can make predictions and compute their uncertainty in closed form.
 How do we choose the hyper-parameters $$\boldsymbol \theta$$ (which consists of $$h,\alpha,l,$$ and $$\sigma^2_{\epsilon}$$ in the case of the RQ covariance)?
 Recall that we are assuming $$\boldsymbol y \sim \mathcal{N}(\boldsymbol m_{\boldsymbol X}, \boldsymbol K_{\boldsymbol X \boldsymbol X})$$, so the marginal likelihood of the data $$p(\boldsymbol y | \boldsymbol X, \boldsymbol \theta)$$ is the multivariate normal density.
 Thus, we can choose our hyper-parameters by setting them to the values that maximize the marginal likelihood (or, more easily, the log marginal likelihood, as log is monotonic) with respect to $$\boldsymbol \theta$$.
 Typically, we do this with black-box optimizers in Python or R.

 <a href='http://www.gaussianprocess.org/gpml/chapters/RW2.pdf'>Rasmussen and Williams</a> show that the likelihood incorporates a tradeoff between fit and model complexity, so overfitting tends to be less significant a problem in GP regression.
 A downside, however, is that every iteration of optimization requires the inversion of an $N \times N$ matrix, which is $\mathcal O(N^3)$.

+Now that we're all experts on GPs, head to the second part of this blog post to learn how to make money with GPs.

 ## Betting on PredictIt with Gaussian Processes